Examples of anonymous functions: C++

+Since C++14, the function parameters of a lambda can be declared with auto.
+The resulting lambda is called a generic lambda and is essentially an anonymous function template since the rules for type deduction of the auto parameters are the rules of template argument deduction.

 Since C++17, a lambda can be declared constexpr, and since C++20, consteval with the usual semantics.
 These specifiers go after the parameter list, like mutable.
 Starting from C++23, the lambda can also be static if it has no captures.
 The static and mutable specifiers are not allowed to be combined.

-Also since C++23 a lambda expression can be recursive through explicit this as first parameter:
+Since C++23, a lambda expression can be recursive through explicit this as first parameter: